 Executive Vs Manager – How to Move to the Next Level

 The famous saying “One size doesn’t fit all” holds true in terms of every executive’s journey to the top of the corporate ladder in his or her organisation.
 Every individual’s journey is unique, and you cannot replicate it to achieve success in a particular manner.
 However, if you pave your own route towards achieving your career goals, it will certainly earn your own success story.
-The roles of executive and manager are not necessarily mutually exclusive.
+The roles of manager vs executive are not necessarily mutually exclusive.
 There are some executives who are also managers and vice versa.
-It all depends on a particular organisation’s structure.
+The difference between executive and manager all depends on a particular organisation’s structure.
 Let’s take a look at some of the primary differences between these two tiles and how you can move ahead between these two roles.
 You must remember though that some executives may hold both these roles; hence some of the requirements and job skills mentioned below may both be required for optimal performance.

 Understanding the Overlap